President of the State Affairs Commission: Domestic policy

 The president of the State Affairs has the power to direct the overall work of the state as the supreme leader of North Korea.
 The president also heads the State Affairs Commission, which is the highest leadership institution in North Korea.
 The State Affairs Commission is responsible for discussing and deciding on important state policies.
 The SAC also supervises the execution of the orders of the president and the SAC decrees, decisions and directives.
 Decisions and directives of state institutions that are contrary to the orders of the president or SAC decrees, decisions and directives can be revoked by the SAC.

 Nominations and appointments

 The president of the State Affairs has the power to nominate the first vice president, vice president, and members of the State Affairs Commission, who are then elected by the Supreme People's Assembly.
 The president can also propose for their recall by the Supreme People's Assembly.
 The president also has the power to appoint or dismiss important state officials.
 However, the constitution does not state who these important state officials are.

 Legislation

 The president of the State Affairs can submit an agenda that will be discussed by the Supreme People's Assembly.
 The commission can also submit an agenda to the Supreme People's Assembly.
 The president has the power to promulgate ordinances of the Supreme People's Assembly and the SAC decrees, decisions and directives, and to issue orders.
+Orders of the President of SAC take precedence over the regular laws passed by the Supreme People's Assembly.
 The State Affairs Commission supervises the execution of these orders.

 Foreign affairs

 The president of the State Affairs represents North Korea in its foreign relations as its head of state, can conclude major treaties, and can appoint and recall North Korea's diplomatic representatives to foreign countries.
 Foreign countries address the credentials and recall of their ambassadors to North Korea to the president, although customarily the task of receiving them is delegated to the chairman of the SPA Standing Committee.

 Commander-in-chief

 The president of the State Affairs is the commander-in-chief of the Armed Forces of North Korea.
 As commander-in-chief, the president has command of the entire armed forces.
 The president additionally has "monolithic command" over the nuclear forces of North Korea.
 The president has the power to declare a state of emergency, a state of war or a mobilization order, and can organize a national defence committee during wartime.